India becomes the fourth country ever to land a spacecraft on the moon - KTVZ

 Working alongside allies such as the United States and France, India is part of a second wave of emerging space powers.
 The country’s space program has become one of the world’s busiest in its development of exploratory space technology.

 Chandrayaan-3 has been a point of national pride and widespread interest across India.
-Crowds gathered at the launchpad at Satish Dhawan Space Centre in Sriharikota in Andhra Pradesh state.
-On Wednesday, more than 8 million people tuned in to watch the livestream of the landing.
+Crowds gathered at the launchpad at Satish Dhawan Space Centre in Sriharikota in Andhra Pradesh state to watch the mission take flight in July.
+On Wednesday, more than 8 million people tuned in to view a livestream of the landing.

+At least 500 people gathered at India’s Council of Scientific and Industrial Research in New Delhi Wednesday where the livestream was broadcast in an auditorium as well as outdoors at a temporary pavilion.
+After a successful touchdown was confirmed, Indian sweets were distributed to the audience, firecrackers were lit and spectators applauded for more than a minute.

+Chants of “Bharat Mata Ki Jai” — or “victory to India” — could be heard, and children joyously waved the Indian flag.

 India’s mission has taken on even greater significance since Russia’s failed Luna 25 landing attempt.
 With the success of Chandrayaan-3, India became the second country to land a spacecraft on the moon in the 21st century after China, which has put three landers on the lunar surface since 2013 — including the first to touch down on the moon’s far side.
 (The last US lunar lander, the crewed Apollo 17 mission, touched down in 1972.)